Victoria Alvarez-Chacon is thrilled to be joining the Vertigo ensemble.

 Kaia Maarja Hillier

-Kaia is a current Theatre Vertigo company member, a Board and Company member of the Pulp Stage, a No Filter Improv Troupe member, and Costume Designer.
+Kaia is a current Theatre Vertigo company member and Costume Designer.
 Past acting credits include: Jessica in A Maze (Theatre Vertigo); Nora in Assistance (Theatre Vertigo); and April in The Best of Everything (Bag &Baggage).
 Kaia has had SO much fun performing with the new ensemble in readings that celebrate Vertigo's rich artistic past.
-Thank you to everyone who has come out to support the new ensemble and to helping keep Theatre Vertigo and The Shoebox thriving-we need these space to stay alive and let our community grow and share their art.
-Much love to Mom, the Ensemble, the Associate Artists, Clara, and JQ.
+Thank you to everyone who has come out to support the new ensemble and to helping keep Theatre Vertigo thriving.
+Much love to Mom, the Ensemble, Clara, and JQ.

 A Korean American actor, writer, photographer and director.
 He previously appeared with Theatre Vertigo in Assistance; other Portland credits include work with NWCTS, Oregon Children's Theatre, Imago Theatre, Portland Shakespeare Project, Broadway Rose Theatre, and many more.
 He founded Build a Bridge, a producing title, and was a founding member of Anon It Moves and Theatre Diaspora.
 His plays have been seen as staged readings in Michigan, California, South Korea, and Oregon.
 His work has been published in Pif Magazine, MiGoZine, Spring Time Magazine and The Pitkin Review.
 He is a member of Linestorm Playwrights and the Dramatists Guild.